 Many millions of microorganisms share your body with you.
 In fact, it’s estimated that the human gut contains 100 trillion bacteria.
-In healthy adults, cells of microorganisms are estimated to outnumber human cells by a factor of ten to one.
+In healthy adults, it is estimated that cells of microorganisms outnumber human cells by a factor of ten to one.
 These bacteria, called gut flora, can influence your health in many ways, from helping to pull out energy from healthy food, to developing your body’s immune system, to guarding against infection from harmful bacteria.
 This presents some very good reasons for taking probiotics everyday.

-Below are twelve reasons why you should make sure you take probiotics everyday.
+Below are twelve reasons why you should make sure you take a high quality probiotic everyday.

 12 Reasons Why You Should Take High Quality Probiotics Everyday